FOMUS has many built-in instruments, but you will probably want to modify some of them or define your own.

 for staff 1 (the top staff) is treble clef and the default for staff 2 (the bottom staff) is bass clef.

-settings specify how many ledger lines should be allowed to appear before
+The ledgers-up and ledgers-down settings specify how many ledger lines should be allowed to appear before

-FOMUS begins to consider switching staves or clefs. octs-up
+FOMUS begins to consider switching staves or clefs. octs-up and octs-down specify whether or not octave change signs

 are allowed to appear (a value of 1 means an 8va sign is allowed while a value of 2 means 15va is allowed).

-affects the probability that FOMUS will choose that clef over other choices
+clef-preference affects the probability that FOMUS will choose that clef over other choices

 (a value of 2, for example, doubles the chance of it being chosen while a value of 1/2 reduces it by one half).